Tricks every Google user should know

-Below is a list of our top ten Google tricks many people who use Google don't know about.
+Below is a list of our top Google tricks many people who use Google don't know.

-Pull up the definition of the word by typing define followed by the word you want the definition for.
-For example, typing: define bravura would display the definition of that word.
+Pull up the definition of the word by typing define followed by the word you want to define.
+For example, typing define bravura would display the definition of that word.

-Visit Google Local enter the area you want to search and the keyword of the place you want to find.
-For example, typing: restaurant at the above link would display local restaurants.
+Visit Google Maps, enter the area you want to search and the keyword of the place you want to find.
+For example, typing restaurant would display restaurants in the area.

 Enter a full phone number with area code to display the name and address associated with that phone number.